inakizamores/Fullscreenify/README.md

 # Fullscreenify

 Fullscreenify is a web application that displays the album cover of your currently playing Spotify song in full-screen mode.
-It provides interactive playback controls and dynamically updates the UI as the music changes.
+It provides interactive playback controls, a toggleable CD display, and dynamically updates the UI as the music changes.
+The app features a visually engaging design with a dedicated login screen and smooth animations.

 ## Features

 -   **Fetches Currently Playing Song:** Retrieves the currently playing song information from the Spotify API.
 -   **Full-Screen Album Art:** Displays the album artwork in full-screen mode for an immersive visual experience.
+-   **CD Display Mode:** Allows users to toggle between the album art and a spinning CD display.
 -   **Blurred Background:** Applies a blurred background effect based on the album art, creating a visually appealing backdrop.
 -   **Interactive Playback Controls:** Provides buttons to play, pause, skip to the next track, and go to the previous track.
 -   **Dynamic Updates:** Updates the displayed album art in real-time when the song changes.
 The update frequency is adjusted based on whether music is actively playing or paused.
 -   **Responsive Design:** Adapts to different screen sizes (desktop and mobile) for optimal viewing.
--   **Hover Effects:** Control buttons have hover effects for visual feedback.
+-   **Hover Effects:** Control buttons, album art, and CD image have hover effects for visual feedback.
 -   **Automatic Login Persistence:** Stores the Spotify access token in local storage to automatically log the user in on subsequent visits (until the token expires).
+-   **Dedicated Login Screen:** Presents a separate login screen with a pulsating Spotify button and a subtle green glow effect for an enhanced user experience.
+-   **Placeholder Content:** Displays a message when no music is playing, prompting the user to start streaming.

 ## How it Works